biocore/qiime/doc/index.rst

 ######################################################
 QIIME: Quantitative Insights Into Microbial Ecology
 ######################################################
-QIIME (canonically pronounced 'Chime') stands for "Quantitative Insights Into Microbial Ecology".
-QIIME is a pipeline for performing microbial community analysis that integrates many third party tools which have become standard in the field.
+QIIME (canonically pronounced 'Chime') is a pipeline for performing microbial community analysis that integrates many third party tools which have become standard in the field.
 To stay up-to-date on what's new with QIIME, you should subscribe to the `blog <http://qiime.wordpress.com>`_.

 QIIME can run on a laptop, a supercomputer, and everything in between.
 For ease of installation beginner users or users interested in testing QIIME should start with `QIIME virtual box <./virtual_box.html>`_.
 Linux and Mac OS X are supported natively, and Windows, Linux, and Mac OS X are supported via the virtual box.